 Degree Requirements The Bachelor of Science in Geomatics Engineering degree will be awarded to students who:

 1. Meet all general degree requirements of the University; 2.
 Complete the curriculum for the B.S.G.E. in Geomatics Engineering degree (see below); 3.
-Take the National Council of Examiners for Engineering and Surveying (NCEES) Fundamentals Examination (the first of four exams necessary for professional surveyors and mappers license).
+Take the National Council of Examiners for Engineering and Surveying (NCEES) Fundamentals of Surveying Examination (the first of two exams necessary for the professional surveyors and mappers license).
 Contact Geomatics Engineering for details.

 Curriculum The Bachelor of Science in Geomatics Engineering degree requires 120 credits.
 For credit toward the degree, a grade of “C” or better must be received in each course listed, except for humanities and social science courses not applied toward Writing Across Curriculum (Gordon Rule) writing requirements.
 In addition, all prerequisites for each mathematics, science or engineering course must be completed with a grade of “C” or better before enrollment is permitted.
 The degree components are listed below.